microsoft/cpp_client_telemetry/README.md

 Platform: Windows, UWP, Mac OS X, Linux
 Stackoverflow: N/A
 Tags: 1DS,telemetry,C,C++,data ingestion,events
-ms.reviewedAt: 02/20/2019
+ms.reviewedAt: 04/04/2019
 ms.reviewedBy: maxgolov
 ---

 # Microsoft Applications Telemetry C/C++ SDK

 Microsoft Applications Telemetry C/C++ SDK enables cross-platform telemetry collection from various Microsoft products.
 It enables data / telemetry upload to 1DS Collector++.

 # Data/Telemetry

 This project collects usage data and sends it to Microsoft to help improve our products and services.
 Read our privacy statement to learn more.

+# Contributing

+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.microsoft.com.

+When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) which outlines all of our policies, procedures, and requirements for contributing to this project.

 ## What is 1DS and Collector++?